-The inspector reviewed processes in place within the agency to avoid and prevent harm to service users; it included a review of staffing arrangements within the agency.
+The inspector reviewed processed in place within the agency to avoid and prevent harm to service users; it included a review of staffing arrangements within the agency.

-The agency's staff recruitment process is managed by the Business Support Organisation (BSO); the inspector evidenced that information is forwarded to the manager prior to a staff member commencing employment confirming that all required checks have been completed.
+The agency's recruitment policy outlines the process used for ensuring that required staff preemployment checks are completed prior to commencement of employment.
+The agency's staff recruitment process is managed by the Business Support Organisation (BSO); the inspector identified that information is forwarded to the manager prior to a staff member commencing employment confirming that all required checks have been completed.
 The person in charge provided assurance that staff are not provided for work until confirmation of pre-employment checks has been received.

-Discussions with the person in charge identified that the agency has developed a process to ensure that a statement by the registered provider or the registered manager that individual staff are physically and mentally fit for the purposes of the work which they are to perform as detailed in Regulation 13 (d) Schedule 3 is in place for all staff.
+Discussions with the person in charge identified that the agency is currently developing a process to ensure that a statement by the registered provider or the registered manager that individual staff are physically and mentally fit for the purposes of the work which they are to perform as detailed in Regulation 13 (d) Schedule 3 is in place.

-Discussions with the person in charge indicated that the agency's induction programme is in excess of the three day timescale as required within the domiciliary care agencies regulations.
+The person in charge could describe the induction programme provided to staff; it was noted that it was in excess of the three day timescale as required within the domiciliary care agencies regulations.
 Staff are required to complete initial induction and to shadow other staff employed by the agency.
-In addition the inspector noted that staff are required to complete corporate induction as an E learning module and complete an induction workbook.
+The inspector noted that staff are required to complete corporate induction as an E learning module and complete an induction workbook.

-The inspector viewed records of staff induction for one staff member who had been appointed since the previous inspection.
+The inspector viewed records of staff induction for two new staff who had been appointed since the previous inspection.
 Staff could describe the details of the induction provided which was noted to include shadowing other staff employed by the agency during their induction programme.
 Discussions with staff indicated that they had the knowledge and skills to fulfil the requirements of their roles.